 The greatest drawback of an occupied office refurbishment is the health and safety risks.
 Your people will be working close to a construction site.
-If the site protection is not adequate your people could come to serious harm.
+If the site protection is not adequate, your people could come to serious harm.

 Keeping everyone safe in this situation is an absolute priority.
-It is key to ensure the site is fully cordoned off, and every area outside of this is safe for your people.
-A detailed Health & Safety plan is even more important than usual.
+It is key to ensure the site is cordoned off, and every area outside of this is safe for your people.
+A detailed Health and Safety plan is even more important than usual.
 This will detail how to deliver the project safely and quickly while protecting both your people and the construction team.

 In addition to this, briefing your people on what is happening is crucial to ensure everyone stays safe and your project is a success.
 The most important way to keep everyone safe is to make sure the construction site is cordoned off, and that your people can’t access it.